Stephenville, Newfoundland and Labrador: Transportation

 Daily intraprovincial bus service connecting to major population centres and ferry terminals across the island is provided by DRL Coachlines.
 Dedicated bus service between Stephenville and Corner Brook is provided by Eddy's Bus Services.
 Dedicated bus service between Stephenville and Port aux Basques is provided by Gateway Bus Service.

-Three taxi companies serve the town: Crown Taxi, Blue Bird Taxi, and United Class Cabs.
+Three taxi companies serve the town: Crown Taxi, Blue Bird Taxi, and King's Cab.

 The town is located 15 kilometres northwest of the Trans-Canada Highway, and is accessible using Provincial Highway Routes 490 and 460.

 Rail service to the town, as well as all of Newfoundland, was discontinued by Terra Transport in 1988.

 The density of the town core, and its flat topography, permit residents to enjoy outdoor activities such as walking, bicycling, roller blading, and cross-country skiing.

 Education

 The first educational institution in the Bay St. George area was the Roman Catholic Church.
-Bishop John T. Mullock established the first church of the Roman Catholic faith at Sandy Point in 1848 when the population of the area was about 2000.
+Bishop John T. Mullock established the first church of the Roman Catholic faith at Sandy Point in 1848 when the population of the area was about 2,000.
 Father Belenger was the first priest in the St. Georges Bay area from 1850 to 1868.
 Father Sears, then priest in the area, established a church in the growing town of Stephenville.
-In 1884 there were four Catholic schools in the parish, one at Sandy Point, one at the Highlands, one at Port aux Basques and one at Campbell's Creek.
+In 1884, there were four Catholic schools in the parish, one at Sandy Point, one at the Highlands, one at Port aux Basques and one at Campbell's Creek.